ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/022-basics/0223-basics-measurementsandvalues.md

 <hr>

-Measurements contain measured values for specific characteristics, and are assigned to exactly one part.
-A measurement is represented by the class `SimpleMeasurement` and `DataMeasurement`, and measured values are hold in class `DataValue`
+Measurements contain measured values for specific characteristics, and belong to exactly one part.
+A measurement is represented by the class `SimpleMeasurement` and `DataMeasurement`, measured values are hold in class `DataValue`

 >{{ site.images['info'] }} A `SimpleMeasurement` is a measurement without values, whilst a `DataMeasurement` describes a measurement with measured values.